Orioles affiliate Baysox donating half of ticket proceeds from July 19 game to Capital Gazette funds

-The Bowie Baysox, the Orioles’ Double-A minor league affiliate, announced Friday that it will donate half of its ticket sales proceeds from their July 19 home game to two charities established to help and honor the victims and families affected by the June 28 shootings at the Capital Gazette newsroom in Annapolis that killed five staffers.
+The Bowie Baysox, the Orioles’ Double-A minor league affiliate, announced Friday that it will donate half of its ticket sales proceeds from their July 19 home game to two charities established to help and honor the victims and families affected by the June 28 shootings at the Capital Gazette newsroom in Annapolis.

 Tickets to the game against the Erie Seawolves at Prince George’s Stadium can be purchased online at baysox.com until 11:59 p.m. on Wednesday.
 Proceeds go to the Capital Gazette Families Fund and the Capital Gazette Memorial Scholarship Fund.

 Tickets start at $8, and all online ticketing fees have been waived for this game.
 Parking is free.
-At the game, there will also be tributes to the victims, a silent auction on autographed Orioles and Baysox items.
-All of the proceeds from the auction will go to the two funds.
+At the game, there will also be tributes to the victims and a silent auction on autographed Orioles and Baysox items.
+All proceeds from the auction will go to the two funds.